-Air filter, cleaner, or purifier - the amount paid for a person to cope with or overcome a severe chronic respiratory ailment, or a severe chronic immune system disorder - prescription needed.
+Air filter, cleaner, or purifier used by a person to cope with or overcome a severe chronic respiratory ailment, or a severe chronic immune system disorder - prescription needed.

 Altered auditory feedback devices for treating a speech disorder - prescription needed.

 Artificial eye or limb